vega/altair/RELEASING.md

 5. Create a new release branch:

-       git switch -c version_6.0.0
+       git switch -c release_6.0.0

-6. Update version to, e.g. 6.0.0:

-   - `altair/__init__.py`
-   - `doc/conf.py`

-   You can use:

-       uv run python tools/update_release_version.py 6.0.0

-7. Commit changes and push:
+6. Commit any release-specific changes and push:

        git add . -u
-       git commit -m "chore: Bump version to 6.0.0" git push
+       git commit -m "chore: release 6.0.0"
+       git push

-8. Merge the release branch into main and make sure that all required checks pass.
+7. Merge the release branch into main and make sure that all required checks pass.

-9. Switch to main.
+8. Switch to main.
 If you work on a fork, replace `origin` with `upstream`:

        git switch main
        git pull origin main

-10. On main, tag the release.
+9. On main, tag the release.
 If you work on a fork, replace `origin` with `upstream`:

         git tag -a v6.0.0 -m "Version 6.0.0 release" git push origin tag v6.0.0

-11. Create a draft release at https://github.com/vega/altair/releases/new for the tag.
+10. Create a draft release at https://github.com/vega/altair/releases/new for the tag.
 Review the release notes, then publish the release.
 Publishing the GitHub release triggers PyPI publishing automatically for `vX.Y.Z` tags.

-12. Create a new branch:

-        git switch -c maint_6.1.0dev

-13. Update version and add `dev` suffix, e.g. 6.1.0dev:

-    - `altair/__init__.py`
-    - `doc/conf.py`

-    You can use:

-        uv run python tools/update_release_version.py 6.1.0dev

-14. Commit changes and push:

-        git add . -u
-        git commit -m "chore: Bump version to 6.1.0dev" git push

-15. Merge the maintenance branch into main.

-16. Double-check that a conda-forge pull request is generated from the updated PyPI package by the conda-forge bot.
+11. Double-check that a conda-forge pull request is generated from the updated PyPI package by the conda-forge bot.
 This may take up to several hours:

     https://github.com/conda-forge/altair-feedstock/pulls